itsN1X/roc/doc/source/tutorial.rst

 Roc works with floating-point interleaved PCM samples in native endian ordering. ``roc_sender_write`` and ``roc_receiver_read`` both accept an array of floats with two interleaved channels -- Left-Right-Left-Right-etc.

-In future Roc's is going to support other samples format and configurable number of channels.
+In future roc is going to support other samples format and configurable channels set.